lasanthagithub/Tic-Tac-Toe-game/README.md

 Always 'X' goes first.
 The player who places three of their marks in a horizontal, vertical or diagonal row, win the game.
-Each palter gets alternative turns.
-There are total 9 clicks baoth player can attemp.
+Each player gets alternative turns.
+There are total 9 clicks both player can attempt.
-If no one can wins the game draws after total 9 clicks.
+If no one can win the game after total 9 click, the result is a draw.

-If you want you can rest the game for a new play as following procedure.
+If you want you to play again, you can rest the game for a new play as follows.

-*) File > Start New Game!
+* File > Start New Game!

 ## Enjoy the game!!!